bokeh/bokeh/docs/bokeh/source/docs/dev_guide/documentation.rst

         """)

 .. note::
-  `Release Notes`_ are generally handled by the Bokeh core team as part of Bokeh's `release management`_.
+  :ref:`Release Notes <releases>` are generally handled by the Bokeh core team as part of Bokeh's `release management`_.
 Each release should add a new file under ``docs/bokeh/source/docs/releases`` that briefly describes the changes in the release, including any migration notes.
 The filename should be